arunasurya/bisqtransifex/translationguidelines.md

                                                                                  - A guide to translation project management

 ## Introduction
-These are the guidelines to help Bisq translators and reviewers do their work effectively.
+These are basic guidelines to help Bisq translators and reviewers do their work effectively.
 They will be periodically updated to reflect the latest changes in the project and input from other contributors.

 ## Transifex project
 The Transifex project is run by a group of Bisq contributors: Transifex admins, translators and reviewers.
 [Transifex admins](transifexadmin.md) coordinate various activities and may also contribute as translators and/or reviewers.